 Asbestos is a very dangerous building material which was widely used in the last century, before its health risks were realised and it was banned.
 It was a popular material for building due to its many advantageous properties – including tensile strength, sound absorption, resistance to heat, fire, chemical and electrical damage and affordability.
 It was used in a number of applications including building insulation, hotplate wiring and electrical insulation.

 When exposed to the airborne fibres of asbestos, humans experience serious illnesses including mesothelioma, lung cancer, asbestosis and thickening of the lining around the lung.
 These health complications can be very severe and can often be fatal.
 This is why it is absolutely crucial to remove asbestos correctly and to be very careful whenever encountering it in the working environment – as any exposure can result in serious effects and life changing illnesses.

 This is where Asbestos Removal companies come in.
-They have the correct health and safety training and they are highly knowledgeable about the proper way to remove this dangerous material as safely as possible.
+They have the correct asbestos awareness training and they are highly knowledgeable about the proper way to remove this dangerous material as safely as possible.
 An asbestos removal firm can come into a building and conduct the entire procedure, from start to finish, eliminating the dangerous asbestos without creating a risk to health.
 Having the help of a removal firm can really be a “life saver”.

 How Can You Tell If You Have Asbestos?

 If you are conducting renovation work on a building, how do you determine whether or not the building has asbestos?
 In general, you should assume that any building constructed before 1985 has asbestos within it.
 It might not, but it is better to be safe than sorry.
 Brown and blue asbestos materials were banned outright in the United Kingdom in 1985 while white asbestos was outlawed in 1999.